 $ cmake -DCMAKE_INSTALL_PREFIX=/software/ocio /source/ocio

 The last argument is the location of the OCIO source code (containing the main CMakeLists.txt file).
-You should see something along the lines of:
+You should see it conclude with something along the lines of:

 -- Configuring done -- Generating done -- Build files have been written to: /tmp/ociobuild